wertzui/RESTworld/README.md

 - OData for query support on list endpoints
 - AutoMapper for mapping between Entities and DTOs
 - Resource based authorization
+- API Versioning through media types

 ## Pipeline
 The most basic pipeline has the following data flow for a request on a list endpoint:

 1. Request
-2. Controller selection through ASP.Net Core
+2. Controller selection through ASP.Net Core (optionally with versioning)
 3. Query parsing through OData
 4. Controller method calls business service method
 5. Authorization validates and modifies the request (both optional)